tunjaynasibli/IH_RH_DA_FT_JAN_2022/README.md

 <li>Model Validation

-<li>Revist StandardScaler fit and transform functions
+<li>Revisit StandardScaler fit and transform functions

 <li>Using the model to predict on a new unseen record..